bfiessinger/wppedia/readme.txt

 Have a feature request?
 Don't hesitate and [contact us](https://wordpress.org/support/plugin/wppedia/)!

 ### What is a glossary?
-A glossary, often called encyclopedia or wiki is an industry-specific word list with the corresponding explanations.
+A glossary, often called encyclopedia or lexicon is an industry-specific word list with the corresponding explanations.
 It's very important that the terms defined are easy to understand and comprehensible.

 ### How can your website benefit from a glossary?